Codecademy/docs/content/java/concepts/array-list/terms/subList/subList.md

   - 'paths/computer-science'
 ---

-In Java, `.subList()` method is a powerful feature of the List interface that allows one to obtain a portion of the list based on specified indices.
-This method provides a convenient way to create a sublist containing elements from the original List.
+In Java, the `.subList()` method is a powerful feature of the List interface that obtains a portion of the list based on specified indices.
+This method provides a convenient way to create a sublist containing elements from the original list.

 ## Syntax